Help and feedback

 Microsoft Premier Support

-Customers with a Microsoft Premier Support account can file a support request in the Microsoft Premier Support Request Portal.
-If you are new to Microsoft Premier Support, you can learn about it in the Microsoft Premier Support Center.
+Customers with a Microsoft Premier Support account can file a support request in the Microsoft Premier Support Request Portal (requires Microsoft account sign-in).
+If you're new to Microsoft Premier Support, you can learn about it in the Microsoft Premier Support Center.

 You can provide feedback on the documentation and the product in different ways, publicly and privately.